Ecwid/ecwid-api-docs/includes/_batch_api.md

 **storeId** |  number | Ecwid store ID
 **token** |  string | oAuth token
-**ticket** | number | Ticket ID you received from Ecwid when creating a batch request
+**ticket** | number | Ticket ID you received from Ecwid when creating a batch request escapedJson | boolean | Set to `true` to get responses to each of your API requests as escaped JSON string in the `escaped_http_body` field.
+Set to `false` to get a JSON object in response for your API requests.
+Default: `false`

 <aside class="notice">
 Parameters in bold are mandatory